 Just because an item is at a big outlet store, that doesn’t mean it is the same quality as the other brand items.

 **Beware** store credit cards can be a slippery slope.
 If you are great at sticking to a budget, signing up for a store rewards credit card can be an excellent strategy to save a bunch of money.

 However, racking up thousands of dollars on a store credit card is a sure way to get behind on your bills.

 If you have trouble with overspending, avoid store credit cards at all costs.

 Most of us know that stores will price match if you locate the same item cheaper at another retailer.
 But did you know that many stores will actually beat the competitor’s prices if you ask?

 The average retailer will not only price match, but they will also beat the competitor’s prices by 10% – 20% if you ask.
 Don’t be afraid to ask for discounts – many companies offer them if people have the courage to inquire.

 Sign Up For Store Email Newsletters

 If you are willing to give your email address to a store, they will usually reward you by periodically sending you coupons.
-If you can deal with all the spam they send you on a regular basis, you can save money by using manufacturer coupons.
+If you can deal with all the spam they send you regularly, you can save money using manufacturer coupons.

 Check The Clearance Racks